 Continuity is as much about connecting dots as character motivation.
 Suddenly deciding that a character is motivated by this or that when it may be at odds with our previous experience with them cannot be glossed over with a line of exposition.
 We need to buy into it as well so that we can connect.
 Meaning that either the film maker's didn't agree where the stand-alone films were taking the characters or it was all just getting in the way of the "story" they were trying to tell.
 What we are left with is a series of unexplained plot details which don't connect to where we left off.

-The film is a victim of it’s own universe, not a bridge to the future, nor a continuation of the past, it’s just another entree.
-Similarly to it's superhero comic source material and soap operas in general, the next issue is more important, but then the once after that.
-The mid-credit screen basically unabashedly proclaims it as we see Thanos (the cosmic villain behind everything) "Fine!
+The film is a victim of its own universe, not a bridge to the future, nor a continuation of the past; but yet another entree.
+Similar to its superhero comic source material and soap operas in general, the next issue is more important, but then the one after that.
+The mid-credit screen basically unabashedly proclaims it as we see Thanos (the cosmic villain behind everything), "Fine!
 I'll do it myself".

 Whereas Avengers: Assemble also had some of these problems it benefited from the novelty of it’s own set up.
 It was the first time the team had been together, the assembly itself was fun and we understood how each character fit in as the preceding films were all coming together.

 The consensus is that most of the issues outlined above are actually being agreed on, yet no one seems willing to give the actual movie a negative review because well, Marvel movies are good right?
 The hesitation is to agree that our expectations were too high and could never meet them.
 I don't believe this is the case, the people behind the MCU have proven that can combine popcorn entertainment with some decent character arcs and having created so much rich history and back story now, we should expect them to make us care more and more about these characters and the difficult tasks they face.